 Picture Books for Advent and Christmas

-Here are some of our favorite books to read together during the month of December.
+Here are some of our favorite picture books to read together during the month of December.
+For reference, my children are 4, 6, and 7 as of Christmas 2023.

 The Christmas Miracle of Jonathan Toomey by Susan Wojciechowski, pictures by P.J.
 Lynch

-(my absolute favorite for this time of year – also listen to the audio narration by James Earl Jones)
+(My very favorite for this time of year – I recommend the audio narration by James Earl Jones)

 Poppa’s Itchy Christmas by Angela Shelf Medearis, pictures by John Ward

-(A heart-warming, funny story about a boy who learns that things are not always what they seem)
+(A sweet, funny story about a boy who learns that things are not always what they seem)

 A Baby Born in Bethlehem by Martha Whitmore Hickman, pictures by Giuliano Ferri

-(Not easy to find, but a good retelling of the biblical Christmas account)
+(Not easy to find, but probably my favorite retelling of the biblical Christmas account)

 Silent Night by Lara Hawthorne

-(The first verse of the well-known carol accompanied with vibrant illustrations)
+(The first verse of the well-known carol accompanied with vivid, stencil-like illustrations)

 Christmas for Ten by Cathryn Falwell

 (A counting book that shows a family preparing for the Christmas holiday together.
+Ideal for children 2-5.
 I love the pages with the family playing Christmas music together)

 The Nutcracker in Harlem by T. E. McMorrow, pictures by James Ransome

-(A retelling of Tchaikovsky’s The Nutcracker Ballet, set in Harlem and featuring an African-American family)
+(A retelling of Tchaikovsky’s The Nutcracker Ballet, set in Harlem)

 The Baker’s Dozen: A Colonial American Tale by Heather Forest, pictures by Susan Gaber